Philhil/FfsNodeAlarm/README.md

 # FfsNodeAlarm

 FfsNodeAlarm check online state of Freifunk Stuttgart node's.
-Users can select there sodes and setup a online Check-Task.
+Users can select there nodes and setup a online Check-Task.

-If FfsNodeAlarm trigger a task with a offline Node the user will get a e-mail
+If FfsNodeAlarm triggers a task with a node which is offline, the user will get an e-mail.

-##Setup:
+## Setup:
 * install composer: https://getcomposer.org/download/
 * php composer install
 * setup .env